Resources for TeachersK-12 Teachers: Welcome to the Kentucky Academy of Science!

 Professional Development Opportunities in STEM

-Kentucky Center for Mathematics offers free workshops to help in quantitative thinking: http://www.kentuckymathematics.org
+Kentucky Center for Mathematics offers free workshops to help in quantitative thinking

-Kentucky Association for Environmental Education list workshops, including many for free: http://www.kaee.org/upcoming-workshops.html
+Kentucky Association for Environmental Education lists events & workshops, including many for free

-KAS posts current opportunities – Check KAS News and Events pages for announcements
+KAS posts current opportunities – Check KAS News and Calendar for announcements

-Pimser is housed at UK and serves the whole state (Partnership Institute for Math & Science Education Reform) : www.education.uky.edu/pimser
+PIMSER is housed at EKU and serves the whole state (Partnership Institute for Math & Science Education Reform) Check out their calendar of training and let them know if you have a customized training request

-KET Education has lesson plans, videos, images and more- searchable by subject and grade level using the bar at the top of the page: https://ket.pbslearningmedia.org/
+KET Education has lesson plans, videos, images and more- searchable by subject and grade level using the bar at the top of the page

-These “Phenomena” videos are a good way to start a scientific inquiry: http://www.ngssphenomena.com/
+These NGSS “Phenomena” videos are a good way to start a scientific inquiry:

-KET has compiled ideas for student science fair projects – search by topic or grade level: http://ket.pbslearningmedia.org/collection/science-fair-klru/
+KET has compiled ideas for student science fair projects – search by topic or grade level

-The National Science Foundation’s Stem For All videos showcase innovative work to improve science, math, engineering, and computer science education: http://stemforall2016.videohall.com/presentations#/default
+The National Science Foundation’s STEM For All videos showcase innovative work to improve science, math, engineering, and computer science education

 “I’m a Scientist” is a free online program where school students meet and interact with scientists.
-It’s an American Idol-style competition between scientists, where the students are the judges: http://imascientist.us/
+It’s an American Idol-style competition between scientists, where the students are the judges

 Partners who can help

-Kentucky Science Center offers on and off-site programs.
-See all of them at: kysciencecenter.org/education
+Kentucky Science Center in Louisville offers on and off-site programs aligned with the Next Generation Science Standards.
+See all of them at: http://kysciencecenter.org/education

 Climate Change Resources

-- NSTA resources on climate change are here.
+- NSTA (National Science Teachers Association) resources on climate change are here.

 - Here are resources from the North American Association for Environmental Education.